-With a couple of days in Marseille you’ll have plenty to do and see.
+With a couple of days in Marseille, you’ll have plenty to do and see.
 You’ll find yourself busy running around the Old Port visiting fortresses, churches, and other interesting attractions.
-But the fun doesn’t stop there, there are plenty more awesome places to visit around the South of France.
-All you need is a spare day or two and you’ll have no problem visiting some of the best places to visit from Marseille.
-To show you what we’re talking about, here are some of the best day trips from Marseille which you won’t want to miss.
+However, with plenty more awesome places to visit around the South of France, the fun doesn’t stop there.
+All you need is a spare day or two to reach some of the best places from Marseille.
+To show you what we’re talking about, here are some of the best day trips from Marseille that you won’t want to miss.

-To explore more of the Provence region, start with the city of Aix-en-Provence.
-This pretty university city is one of the most classic Marseille day trips thanks to its historical character.
-Begin by strolling down the Cours Mirabeau, the city’s main boulevard, to see its lovely fountains as well as mansions and cafes.
-Next, head for the Aix Cathedral, an eclectic looking building that even includes several Roman columns.
-To marvel at elegant mansions and residences from the 16th to 18th century, head for the Quartier Mazarin.
-Art-lovers will want to follow the walking trail dedicated to local painter Paul Cézanne which will bring them to places like his childhood home and the studio where he worked.
+To explore more of the Provence region, start with Aix-en-Provence.
+Thanks to its historical character, this pretty university city is one of the most classic Marseille day trips.
+Begin by strolling down the Cours Mirabeau, the city’s main boulevard, to see its lovely fountains as well as its mansions and cafés.
+Next, head for the Aix Cathedral, an eclectic looking building that includes several Roman columns.
+To marvel at elegant mansions and residences from the 16th to 18th centuries, head for the Quartier Mazarin.
+Art lovers will want to follow the walking trail dedicated to local painter Paul Cézanne, which will bring them to places like his childhood home and the studio where he worked.
 Aix-en-Provence also has hot springs, so you can treat yourself to a relaxing spa session.

-Nice is the other major city in this corner of France, that’s why it’s high among the best side trips from Marseille.
-Get going with a walk along the Promenade des Anglais, Nice’s famous beachside promenade which is home to elegant cafes and hotels.
+Nice is the other major city in this corner of France, which is why it’s high among the best day trips from Marseille.
+Get going with a walk along the Promenade des Anglais, Nice’s famous beachside promenade, home to elegant cafés and hotels.
 From there, you can head to Place Massena and check out its grand architecture.
-Nice is also home to two impressive religious buildings; the Nice Cathedral and the Notre-Dame de Nic, both of which are worth visiting.
-Continuing up the hill you’ll eventually reach the Castle Hill, where a pleasant public garden with great views has replaced what was once the Castle of Nice.
+Nice is also home to two impressive religious buildings: the Nice Cathedral and the Notre-Dame de Nice, both of which are worth visiting.
+Continuing up the hill, you’ll eventually reach Castle Hill, where a pleasant public garden with great views has replaced what was once the Castle of Nice.
 As for museums, Nice has many to choose from, but the Musée Matisse and the Marc Chagall National Museum are the most popular.

-Getting there: Regular trains travel from Marseille to Nice and the journey takes 2 hours 40 minutes.
+Getting there: Regular trains travel from Marseille to Nice and the journey takes just under three hours.
 You can combine Nice with other spots along the French Riviera on a guided tour.

 3. Calanques National Park